A public art festival in Manchester (postponed).

-The artist's work considers how we relate to time, and how do archiving practices are involved in forming self-perception and notions of belonging.
+The artist's work considers how we relate to time, and how are archiving practices involved in forming self-perception and notions of belonging.
 Merging material from archives, digital and analogue found images, Nicoleta works by layering through collage, paper models and photographic still life work.

 SPONSOR THIS EXHIBITION

-Paper Festival is currently looking for commercial sponsorship for the exciting public-facing exhibition in Manchester city centre.
+Paper Festival is open for commercial sponsorship for the exciting public-facing exhibition in Manchester city centre.

-If you would like to enquire about sponsorship, please email to arrange a chat.
+If you would like to enquire about sponsorship for this future event, please email to arrange a chat.

 ABOUT THE CURATOR

 I'm Karis Lambert, the curator and organiser of Paper Festival.